 Like satellite tags, internal archival (IA) tags record temperature, depth, and location but have a much longer lifespan—more than five years.
 IAs are surgically implanted in fish, which means a fish must be recaptured and kept to retrieve the IA tag.
 As a result, these tags are typically only used on species that have a reasonable chance of being recovered.
 Researchers often offer generous rewards for IA tags because they cannot retrieve information from these tags unless they’re returned.

-LDWF uses a combination of PSATs and IA tags to study the biology, ecology, and movement of yellowfin tuna, one of the most important commercial and recreational fish in Louisiana and the Gulf.
+LDWF has used a combination of PSATs and IA tags to study the biology, ecology, and movement of yellowfin tuna, one of the most important commercial and recreational fish in Louisiana and the Gulf.
 LDWF biologists developed a new method for attaching PSATs on yellowfin tuna because these fish travel great depths to feed vertically in the water column every day.
-They use IA tags because these tags can last more than five years and the recapture rate for yellowfin tuna is fairly high.
+They used IA tags because these tags can last more than five years and the recapture rate for yellowfin tuna is fairly high.
 To date, LDWF has released over 163 IA-tagged yellowfin tuna (28 PSATs) with 31 recaptures.
 Some of the fish were at large for more than three years.

-Fishermen should keep their eyes out for tagged yellowfin tuna for at least the next five to ten years.
+Fishermen should keep their eyes out for tagged yellowfin tuna for at least the next five or so years.
 You can see the light stalk of the internal archival tag protruding from the abdomen of the fish.
 If you capture a tagged yellowfin tuna, record the exact GPS coordinates, date and time of capture, and an accurate length measurement.
 Carefully remove the tag from the fish; the light stalk of the tag should remain intact with the body of the tag.
 LDWF offers a reward for tags returned in good condition.
-To report information and return the tag, call 855.728.8247 or email firstname.lastname@example.org.
+To report information and return the tag, call 855.728.8247 or email email@example.com.

 Natural tags are just what they sound like—a natural way of identifying an animal and determining its movement without using an attached artificial tag.
 Biologists can use natural coloration, markings, genetics, or chemical markers (seawater chemistry) to monitor individuals or even groups of fishes.